leo-project/leo_cache/README.md

 ## Sponsors

-LeoProject/LeoFS is sponsored by [Rakuten, Inc.](http://global.rakuten.com/corp/) and supported by [Rakuten Institute of Technology](http://rit.rakuten.co.jp/).
+* LeoProject/LeoFS was sponsored by [Rakuten, Inc.](http://global.rakuten.com/corp/) from 2012 to Dec of 2018.
+* LeoProject/LeoFS is sponsored by [Lions Data, Inc](https://lions-data.com/) from Jan of 2019.